gowriand/eks/README.md

    Here using eksctl command.
    The input can be given in yaml or in the commandline itself.

-   Eg 1: Using yaml- cluster.yaml
+   Eg 1: Using yaml- cluster.yaml  (Update the subnet values accordingly)

    ---
        eksctl create cluster -f cluster.yaml